moov-io/accounts/client/docs/GLApi.md

 ------------- | ------------- | -------------
 [**CreateAccount**](GLApi.md#CreateAccount) | **Post** /customers/{customer_id}/accounts | Create a new account for a Customer
 [**CreateCustomer**](GLApi.md#CreateCustomer) | **Post** /customers | Create a new customer
+[**CreateTransaction**](GLApi.md#CreateTransaction) | **Post** /accounts/{account_id}/transactions | Post a transaction onto accounts.
+All transaction lines must sum to zero.
+No money is created or destroyed in a transaction - only moved from account to account.
+Accounts can be referred to in a Transaction without creating them first.
 [**GetAccountsByCustomerID**](GLApi.md#GetAccountsByCustomerID) | **Get** /customers/{customer_id}/accounts | Retrieves a list of accounts associated with the customer ID.
 [**GetGLCustomer**](GLApi.md#GetGLCustomer) | **Get** /customers/{customer_id} | Retrieves a Customer object associated with the customer ID.
 [**Ping**](GLApi.md#Ping) | **Get** /ping | Ping the GL service to check if running